ABA Legislative Priorities (Adopted 2018)

 Cyber threats and vulnerabilities continue to be key components of U.S. economic policy and national security.
-Even though the 114th Congress passed the “Cybersecurity Information Sharing Act,” which included principles advocated by the ABA, more congressional activity is expected including legislation clarifying or reorganizing federal agency cyber responsibilities and encryption.
+Even though Congress passed the “Cybersecurity Information Sharing Act,” which included principles advocated by the ABA, more congressional activity is expected including legislation clarifying or reorganizing federal agency cyber responsibilities and encryption.
 As U.S. policy and law develop, the ABA is marshaling its expertise and resources to help lawyers and clients in both the private and public sectors address the myriad of legal issues surrounding cybersecurity and to urge policymakers and legislators to consider overarching guiding principles such as enhancing privacy protections and increasing information sharing.

 Note: The ABA recently adopted policy calling for enhanced cyber security measures related to elections, and seeking further restrictions and penalties for perpetrators of election disinformation.